Last updated: June 23, 2026

 It depends on the platform.
 Many trading simulators use live, real-time data feeds, though some free tiers may delay the data by 15 to 20 minutes to reduce data licensing costs.
 For daily or swing trading practice, delayed data is perfectly acceptable; for scalping or day trading, real-time feeds are necessary.

 No. All transactions on a trading simulator are executed using virtual currency.
-While your performance metrics will mirror real trading, no actual money is risked, deposited, or earned.
+A simulator does not connect to a broker, does not place live orders, and no actual money is risked, deposited, or earned.

-You should practice on the asset class you plan to trade live.
-If you want to trade stocks, use a stock simulator; if you want to trade crypto, practice on a crypto simulator.
+Consider practicing on the asset class you are most interested in learning about.
+If you want to study stock chart patterns, use a stock chart replay; if you want to study crypto price action, practice on crypto charts.
 Each asset class exhibits different volatility patterns, liquidity profiles, and trading hours.

 Next Steps to Start Practicing Today